ge-high-assurance/RACK/RACK-Ontology/cli/README.md

-We recommend installing these dependencies in an isolated virtual environment using [virtualenv](https://pypi.org/project/virtualenv/) to ensure reproducability of results.
+We recommend installing these dependencies in an isolated virtual environment using [virtualenv](https://pypi.org/project/virtualenv/) to ensure reproducibility of results.

 ```shell
 virtualenv venv